 I decided to write this resource after seeing a lot of “Best Guitar Apps” lists out there, while unfortunately most of them provide a lot of apps that are not actually very useful to the everyday guitarist.
-This list aims to be different, and was made after testing almost 200 apps throughout the years.
+This list aims to be different, and was made after testing around 500 guitar apps throughout the years.

-You'll find a variety of apps in here, some of them are useful for any guitarist, while others will be more relevant to different stages in your guitar studies.
+You’ll find a variety of apps in here, some of them are useful for any guitarist, while others will be more relevant to different stages in your guitar journeys.

 The Best Metronome / Drum Machine: Drum Beats+ | | | App Store

-The app currently has over 300 beats that were recorded by a real drummer, (not by a drum machine, like how it is in most similar apps) so it feels totally real.
-I plug it into my stereo system, choose one of the countless drumming patterns, push play, and it simply feels like there's a drummer in the room and I'm jammin' with a band.
+The app currently has over 300 beats that were recorded by a real drummer, (not by a drum machine, like how it is in most similar apps) so it feels very real.
+I hook it up to my Bluetooth speaker, choose one of the countless drumming patterns, push play, and it simply feels like there’s a drummer in the room and I’m jammin’ with a live person.

-Another metronome / ear trainer that I really like that also helps you work on your time keeping skills in various original ways is this trainer by Justin Guitar – that will challenge your time-keeping skills in original ways in order to improve.
+Another metronome / ear trainer that I really like that also helps you work on your time-keeping skills in various original ways is this trainer by Justin Guitar – which will challenge your time-keeping skills in original ways in order to improve.

-If you prefer video over text, here's the video version of this post, from the Guitar Songs Masters YouTube channel, where I also demo all the apps on my iPhone
+If you prefer video over text, here’s the video version of this post, from my YouTube channel, where I also demo all the apps on my iPhone

-There are at least a hundred tuners out there – but a lot of them are slow, not responsive, and not very accurate.
-Guitar Tuna is the best free tuner – very responsive and accurate.
+There are at least a few thousand tuners out there – but a lot of them are slow, not responsive, and not very accurate.
+Guitar Tuna is the best free tuner – it’s very fast and very accurate too.

 My favorite feature is that it gives you a “lockdown” sound and visual cue when your guitar is perfectly tuned.
 Still, Guitar Toolkit is better if you are looking for a wider array of features in one app other than the tuner.